Volunteer to help

 If you are not experienced then you would be asked to walk by the side of the horse to ensure that the rider is safe.
 Each horse has a leader and one or two sidewalkers depending on the capability of the rider.

-Helping with STAN, the mechanical horse, would involve either operating STAN or standing by the side of the rider to ensure that they were comfortable and safe.
+Helping with STORM, the mechanical horse, would involve either operating STORM or standing by the side of the rider to ensure that they were comfortable and safe.

 The third option is for people who are experienced with horses and carriage driving.
 We are always looking for experienced carriage drivers to help us during the Summer months.